 You should work at cutting down your alcohol intake to address this.
 Caffeine, sleep pills, tranquilizers and medications for other health problems (like antihistamines and antipsychotics) can also distort your sleep pattern.

 Water is necessary for your body to function well.
 It makes up about 60% of our bodies.
 About 3 liters of water is needed daily.
 Dehydration can lead to fatigue, headaches and muscle aches.

-One of the commonest symptoms of depression is excessive sleepiness.
-While other symptoms take center stage, excessive sleepiness or a sudden change in sleep pattern is a less discussed symptom of depression.
+One of the common symptoms of depression is excessive sleepiness.
+While other symptoms take center stage, excessive sleepiness or a sudden change in sleep pattern is a less-discussed symptom of depression.